National Disability Insurance Scheme (NDIS)

 - receive reasonable and necessary funded supports.

-If you are living with epilepsy and qualify for the NDIS, you will need to develop a plan that identifies the necessary supports you require.
+If you are living with epilepsy and qualify for the NDIS (am I eligible?) you will need to develop a plan to identify the necessary supports you require.
 You will need to ensure you include all the necessary epilepsy support services you require in your plan to enable you to safely access and participate in community activities, education and employment.

-If you are not eligible for the NDIS, Epilepsy Action can still assist you with our extensive services, support and resources.
+Not everyone will be eligible for the NDIS.
+If you are not eligible for the NDIS, Epilepsy Action can still assist you.

 Information about Epilepsy Action and the NDIS can be found here.